writerix/Sixteen-Puzzle-Solver/README.md

 Naive puzzle solver for Simon Tatham's Sixteen puzzle for Python 3.6+.

 ## Background
 The Sixteen puzzle challenges the user to sort a grid of numbers.
 Unlike the Fifteen puzzle there isn't an empty space.
-Instead the user must shift entire rows or columns.
-Every move shifts a number outside of the puzzle grid and it reappears on the other size of the corresponding row or column.
+Instead, the user must shift entire rows or columns.
+Every move shifts a number outside of the puzzle grid and it reappears on the other side of the corresponding row or column.
+A browser version of the game is available at:
 [https://www.chiark.greenend.org.uk/~sgtatham/puzzles/js/sixteen.html#3x3](https://www.chiark.greenend.org.uk/~sgtatham/puzzles/js/sixteen.html#3x3)

 ## Using the solver